jepemo/mystuff-cli/README.md

 ```

 Features:

 - **Elegant jepemo.github.io-inspired design** – Minimal, professional aesthetic
 - **Roboto Mono typography** – Clean, readable monospace font
 - **Dot pattern background** – Subtle visual texture (#F5F5F0 beige)
-- **GitHub integration** – Automatically displays your top 6 starred repositories
+- **GitHub integration** – Display your chosen repositories with automatic data fetching
+- **User-controlled repo list** – Specify exactly which repos to show and in what order
 - **Sidebar navigation** – Configurable menu with hover states (#558ad8 blue accent)
 - **Responsive layout** – Mobile-friendly design
-- **No authentication required** – Uses public GitHub API
+- **No authentication required** – Uses public GitHub REST API
-- **Graceful fallback** – Works without GitHub username or when rate-limited
+- **Force mode** – Use `-f` flag to skip overwrite confirmation

-The GitHub integration fetches your most popular repositories (sorted by stars) and displays them with:
+The GitHub integration fetches repository details for each repo in your list and displays:

 - Repository name (clickable link)
 - Description
 - Primary programming language

+Repositories are shown in the exact order you specify in the config.

 Example: See [jepemo.github.io](https://jepemo.github.io/) for the visual reference.